What is This White Stuff Coming Out of Chicken?

 What Is The White Stuff That Comes Out Of Chicken?

-When you cook chicken there is added moisture.
-This is especially prevalent when you are boiling chicken or cooking it at heavy levels of fat.
+When you cook chicken, there is added moisture.
+This is especially prevalent when boiling chicken or cooking it at heavy fat levels.

-Not removing it may seem contradictory, as when you have raw chicken, you can cut off the white part.
+Not removing it may seem contradictory, as you can cut off the white part when you have raw chicken.

-If you do not remove the white part, you will notice white stuff coming out of your chicken.
+If you do not remove the white part, you will notice white stuff coming from your chicken.
 It isn’t something to be worried about.

 You can strain or filter it out, but if you leave it in, your chicken will still be safe to eat.